 If your renewal application has been submitted to the Town prior to your license expiration date, but is not yet approved, you may continue to operate beyond the expiration of your license.

 You may submit your renewal application to the Town up to ninety days past the expiration of your license.
-However, a $500 late fee must be paid to the Department of Revenue if your application is submitted after the expiration date and also a $500.00 late fee to the Town of Silverton..
+However, a $500 late fee must be paid to the Department of Revenue if your application is submitted after the expiration date and also a $500.00 late fee to be submitted to the Town of Silverton..

 If your license is expired for more than ninety days, you must cease operations and apply for a new license (please see applying for a new license).
 All “new application” fees and requirements will apply.